 We are currently not aware that we are directly or indirectly owned or controlled by another corporation, by any foreign government or by any other natural or legal person severally or jointly and we are currently not aware of any arrangement that may, at a subsequent date, result in a change of control of our company, other than the beneficial ownership and restructuring information as disclosed in this "E. Share Ownership" and "Item 4.
+Information on the Company-History and Development of the Company-oing private transaction which was withdrawn in November 2017 as disclosed in "Item 4.
 Information on the Company-History and Development of the Company-Going Private Proposal" or elsewhere in this annual report.